 Information for proponents considering seeking a reduced credit obligation

-To apply for a reduced credit obligation, your development application must be accompanied by a letter providing the following detail:
+To request a reduced credit obligation, your development application must be accompanied by a letter that includes information about:

 - the biodiversity offset obligation produced by the Biodiversity Assessment Method and recorded in the Biodiversity Development Assessment Report